 Should I ship in a 40-ft or 20-ft container?

-A 20-foot container holds half the cargo of a 40-foot container; but it costs about 80-90% as much.
+A 20-foot container has half the ocean container capacity of a 40-foot unit; but it costs about 80-90% as much.
 20-ft containers are suitable for heavy cargo because such cargo may hit a max weight limit in a 40-ft container long before the container is even close to full.
 You can still save a little by shipping in a smaller box, so you’ll need to evaluate your specific needs.
 Let’s take an example.
 If you have a shipment of auto parts that weighs 74,000 lbs, you may be able to fit the entire shipment into a 40-foot container, but weight restrictions prevent you from doing so.
 In this case shipping two 20-ft containers – each loaded with 37,000 lbs of cargo – would be your cheapest option.